 An oral examination is limited to work done by the candidate for the thesis and to knowledge of directly related material.
 Outside of the examining committee, members of the University community and guests may attend the oral presentation of the thesis.
 These attendees may remain in the audience during questioning with permission of the examining committee and student.
 At the conclusion of the examination, the examining committee asks the student to leave the room for deliberation to determine if the thesis, and its defence by the student, meet the standards for the degree.
 The committee may use guidelines in Appendix E as part of their deliberation.
-The examining committee members will decide by consensus or majority vote.
+The examining committee members will decide by consensus or majority vote whether the thesis based on https://cgps.usask.ca/documents/pnp_m_phd.pdf